stashed/postgres/docs/postgres.md

 <!-- ------------ Script Tab Ends----------- -->
 </div>

-Once installed, this will create `postgres-backup-*` and `postgres-recovery-*` Functions for all supported PostgreSQL versions.
+Once installed, this will create `postgres-backup-*` and `postgres-restore-*` Functions for all supported PostgreSQL versions.
 To verify, run the following command:

 ```console
 $ kubectl get functions.stash.appscode.com